 That's because Bil-Jac Super Premium Dog Food is unique.
 Your dog is a carnivore.
-That's why Bil-Jac provides MORE fresh chicken protein in his diet than any other dry dog food.
-We start by using the highest quality and quantity of fresh chicken and fresh chicken organ meat, which we source fresh from nearby chicken processors that make the fresh chicken for your dinner table.
+That's why Bil-Jac provides MORE real chicken protein in his diet than any other dry dog food.
+We start by using the highest quality and quantity of real chicken and real chicken organ meat, which we source real from nearby chicken processors that make the real chicken for your dinner table.

-From there, we protect the fresh chicken and fresh chicken organ meat's nutrients by our exclusive nutrient protection technology.
+From there, we protect the real chicken and real chicken organ meat's nutrients by our exclusive nutrient protection technology.
 This helps protect the heat sensitive Amino Acids from heat damage that can occur in most expanded dog foods.
 And we add just the right amount of vitamins and minerals to make a complete and balanced diet.

 - Because of our unique processing, no fat is added to Bil-Jac Super Premium Dog Food.

-- We use much more REAL FRESH CHICKEN and FRESH CHICKEN ORGANS than other leading brands.
+- We use much more REAL CHICKEN and REAL CHICKEN ORGANS than other leading brands.